awsdocs/amazon-aurora-user-guide/doc_source/ams-states.sort-index.md

-# sort index<a name="ams-states.sort-index"></a>
+# creating sort index<a name="ams-states.sort-index"></a>

-The `sort index` thread state indicates that a thread is processing a `SELECT` statement that requires the use of an internal temporary table to sort the data\.
+The `creating sort index` thread state indicates that a thread is processing a `SELECT` statement that requires the use of an internal temporary table to sort the data\.

 **Topics**
 + [Supported engine versions](#ams-states.sort-index.context.supported)